 Students participating in school-sponsored groups and activities will be allowed to solicit funds from other students, staff members, and members of the community in accordance with school guidelines.
-The following general rules will apply to all fundraisers.
+The following general rules will apply to all fund-raisers.

-- Crowdfunding activities are governed by Policy and Administrative Guideline 6605. - Students involved in the fund-raiser must not interfere with students participating in other activities when soliciting funds. - Students may not participate in fundraising activities off school property (including house to house canvassing) without proper supervision by approved staff or other adults. - Students who engage in fund raisers that require them to exert themselves physically beyond their normal pattern of activity, such as "runs for", will be monitored by a staff member in order to prevent a student from overextending themselves to the point of potential harm. - Students may not participate in a fund-raising activity conducted by a parent group, student group, or community organization on school property without the approval of the Principal.
+- Crowdfunding activities are governed by Policy and Administrative Guideline 6605. - Students involved in the fundraiser must not interfere with students participating in other activities when soliciting funds. - Students may not participate in fundraising activities off school property (including house to house canvassing) without proper supervision by approved staff or other adults. - Students who engage in fundraisers that require them to exert themselves physically beyond their normal pattern of activity, such as "runs for", will be monitored by a staff member in order to prevent a student from over-extending himself/herself to the point of potential harm. - Students may not participate in a fundraising activity conducted by a parent group, booster club, or community organization on school property without the approval of the Principal.